sourcelevel/guidelines/resources/git_workflow.md

 #### User Story card

-First, we create a branch using `master` as the base with the following pattern:
+First, we create a branch using `main` as the base with the following pattern:

 * `chddd/user-story-card-title`